 Stephen Quinn is professor of mobile journalism at the Westerdals Institute for Film and Media at Kristiania University in Norway, where he teaches mojo skills.
 For more details about his academic work see Video1 teaching and the Mojo sections of this site, and his academic bio below.

 The best way to contact Stephen Quinn is via email: sraquinn (at) gmail (dot) com or SMS via his UK mobile +44 (0) 793-99-70-100 or his Norway mobile +47-98-28-92-23.
 His Skype “handle” is sraquinn and his Twitter account is @sraquinn.
 You can find Stephen Quinn on Facebook and Linkedin.
 Most of his wine videos are on YouTube.

-Professor Stephen Quinn is a part-time professor of mobile journalism (mojo) at Kristiania University in Norway.
+Professor Stephen Quinn is professor of mobile journalism (mojo) at the Westerdahls Institute for Film and Media at Kristiania University in Norway.
 Dr Quinn was digital development editor at the South China Morning Post in Hong Kong from 2011-13.
-Prior to his return to journalism, Dr Quinn taught multi-media journalism at universities in Australia, New Zealand, the United Kingdom, the United Arab Emirates, the United States and China from 1996-2011.
+Prior to his return to journalism, Dr Quinn taught multi-media journalism at universities in Australia, New Zealand, the United Kingdom, the United Arab Emirates, the United States and China between 1996 and 2011.

 Between 1975 and 1995 Dr Quinn worked across all media platforms in Australia, Thailand, the United Kingdom and New Zealand.
-He has worked for regional newspapers in Australia; the Bangkok Post; the Press Association, BBC-TV, Independent Television News and The Guardian in London; the Australian Broadcasting Corporation in Sydney; and Television New Zealand.
+He worked for regional newspapers in Australia; the Bangkok Post; the Press Association, BBC-TV, Independent Television News and The Guardian in London; the Australian Broadcasting Corporation in Sydney; and Television New Zealand.